openbraininstitute/accounting-service/README.md

-build                   Build the docker images run                     Run the application in docker kill                    Take down the application tests                   Run tests in the app container migration               Create the alembic migration sh                      Run a shell in the app container
+build                   Build the docker images run                     Run the application in docker kill                    Take down the application test                    Run tests in the app container migration               Create the alembic migration config                  Show the docker-compose configuration in the current environment sh                      Run a shell in the app container
 ```